 But there are other reasons to value dividend growth so highly, and they're well supported by research.
 For instance, a study by C. Thomas Howard published in Advisor Perspectives found that for every percentage point a stock's yield rises, its annual return increases by 0.22 percentage points if it's a large cap, 0.25 if it's a mid cap, and 0.46 if it's a small cap.
 Even better, Howard found that dividend-growing stocks outperformed dividend cutters by 10 percentage points per year from 1973 to 2010 and beat both flat- and no-dividend stocks.
 And the icing on the cake is that Howard showed that this outperformance came with a third less volatility.
 Higher returns, less volatility-induced stress, and a steadily growing income stream -- what's not to love?

-With that in mind, here are five stocks that have grown their dividends by 25% or more over the last year:
+With that in mind, here are five stocks that have grown their dividends by more than 25% over the past year:

 1-Year Dividend Growth Rate

 Founded in 1869, Goldman Sachs is a leading global investment banking, securities, and investment management firm that provides a wide range of financial services to a diversified client base that includes corporations, financial institutions, governments, and high-net-worth individuals.
 Goldman Sachs currently has a three-star ranking on CAPS and offers investors a growing 1.2% yield.

 Novo Nordisk is a global health-care company with 90 years of innovation and leadership in diabetes care.
 The company also has leading positions within haemophilia care, growth hormone therapy, and hormone replacement therapy.
 Novo Nordisk sports a four-star rating in CAPS and is yielding 1.4%.